tytydraco/yessleep/out/Pottsvilles_Easter_Egg_Hunt_Of_1980.md

 Last night though at approximately 9 PM, a huge meteor landed on the Johnson Egg farm...

-The annual Easter Egg Hunt is in 3 weeks so, I'll just wait and see what happens...
+The annual Easter Egg Hunt is in 3 weeks so, in the meantime I'll just wait and see what happens...